Planning a Trip to Wisconsin

 Facts about Wisconsin cities, counties, and parks are taken from Wikipedia.

-After arriving in Wisconsin probably during the last half of July, my primary plans are to visit siblings, maternal aunts, a distant paternal second cousin, and to do some ancestry research over a two week period.
+After arriving in Wisconsin during the summer of 2018 and 2019, I visited siblings, maternal aunts, a distant paternal second cousin, and did some ancestry research over three weeks.

-After landing in Milwaukee, I will rent a car and drive up to Manitowoc in the northeastern part of the state where my second oldest sister Patty has a farm.
-I will spend a lot of time with Patty and Donnie but also hope they can accompany me on some excursions out of the Manitowoc area.
+After landing in Green Bay, my second oldest sister Patty who has a farm outside of Manitowoc picked me up at the airport.
+I spent a lot of time with Patty and brother-in-law Donnie and they accompanied me on some excursions out of the Manitowoc area.

-Since I haven't seen my only two living maternal aunts in 14 years, a trip is planned to Marshfield in the central part of Wisconsin.
-I am especially looking forward to seeing Aunty Sissy who is now 94!
+Since I hadn't seen my only two living maternal aunts since 2004, we made trips to Marshfield in the central part of Wisconsin.
+I was especially happy to see Aunt Sissy who is now 95!

-Another shorter excursion is planned to Door County to meet with a distant second cousin.
-Margie has helped me do ancestry research on the Kuehn family and I am anxious to find out if she has any new findings.
-I would also like to visit the cemetery in Jacksonport where my great-grandfather and great-grandmother are buried and also see Egg Harbor where my father was born.
+I then made a shorter excursion to Door County to meet with a distant second cousin.
+Margie has helped me do ancestry research on the Kuehn family and I was anxious to find out if she had any new findings.
+Margie took me to visit the cemetery in Jacksonport where my great-grandfather and great-grandmother are buried and also to see Egg Harbor where my father was born.

-My other siblings live in southeastern Wisconsin so I will be traveling first to Honey Lake in the Burlington area to see my youngest sister Connie.
-Then, I will be journeying to Racine a short distance away to reunite with my only younger brother Philip.
-Finally, I will drive to West Allis to get together with my oldest sister Beatrice.
-This will also give me a chance to see a Milwaukee Brewers baseball game at Miller Park.
+My other siblings live in southeastern Wisconsin so I traveled first to Honey Lake in the Burlington area to see my youngest sister Connie.
+I also went to Burlington a few miles away to see my brother Philip and attend a reunion with my old high school football players.
+Finally, I drove to West Allis to get together with my oldest sister Beatrice and brother-in-law Ernest.
+This gave me a chance to see a Milwaukee Brewers baseball game at Miller Park in 2018.

-Depending on time available and budget, I would also like to return to my alma mater the University of Wisconsin in Madison.
-While there, I would really enjoy seeing my old dormitory and maybe doing some ancestry research at the Wisconsin State Historical Society.
+In 2019, I returned to my alma mater at the University of Wisconsin in Madison.
+While there, I enjoyed seeing my old dormitory and fraternity house and doing some ancestry research at the Wisconsin State Historical Society.

-I know this is an ambitious trip but I want to do it now while I am still in fairly good health.
+These were two ambitious trips but I wanted to do them now while I am still in fairly good health.

 © 2018 Paul Richard Kuehn